Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 Blueprints are the heart of this component, once a blue print is defined for a switch then it can be reused for all switches for that specific service and type.
 All blueprints are yaml defined and needs to be placed inside `config/blueprints/switch_manager` eg `config/blueprints/switch_manager/philips-hue-tap.yaml`.
 For a more user friendly experience and for switches with multiple buttons then a png file should be placed with the same name (case sensitive) eg a philips-hue-tap.yaml blueprint image would be `config/blueprints/switch_manager/philips-hue-tap.png`.

-> file names should be defined as {service-name}-{switch-name-or-type}.yaml
+> file names should be defined as {service-name}-{switch-name-or-type}.yaml and all lower case

 *only PNG files are currently supported.

-View other blueprint files to get a grasp of how it's constructed if the following table is hard to understand
+View other blueprint files to get a grasp on how it's constructed if the following table is hard to understand.

 Once a blueprint file or image file has been created or edited then you will need to restart Home Assistant for the changes to take effect.